 Tree Wardens are volunteers, appointed by parish councils or other community organisations, who gather information about their local trees, get involved in local tree matters and encourage local practical projects related to the trees and woods.

 Every year, Tree Warden Forums are convened by The Tree Council working with our regional co-ordinators.
-For full details of our 2017 series and to book a place, go to 'other goodies' part of our 'shop/donate' section of this website.
+Our upcoming series for 2018 will be updated during late Summer.
+Full details for this including booking a place, will be made available in the 'other goodies' part of our 'shop/donate' section of this website.

 To find out if there is a network in your area go to the Near You map.
 If there is a network in your area just contact the co-ordinator, whose details are on the network listing.